edwintenkorang/Transformer-Inter-turn-Fault-Detection/README.md

 # Transformer Inter-Turn Fault Detection using Artificial Intelligence

 This repository contains a machine learning-based solution for detecting both the severity and location of inter-turn faults in transformers using Artificial Intelligence.
-The project involves simulating transformer faults, capturing and processing current waveforms, and feeding them into a Convolutional Neural Network (CNN) for analysis.
+The project involves simulating transformer faults, capturing and processing current waveforms using Continuous Wavelet Transformers (CWT), and feeding them into a Convolutional Neural Network (CNN) for analysis.
 The detailed findings of this project can be found [here](link).

 ## Repository Structure